EduardoLopezCS/cse15l-lab-reports/LabReport1Page2.md

 Example of the command with no arguments:

-<sup> The output is the result of the command being used to list the folders or files of the current working directory of the given path.
+<sup> The output is the result of the command being used to list the files/directories inside the current working directory of the given path.
 In this case, there was no given path so it listed the contents of the **/home** directory which was the **lecture1** nested directory.
 (Errors no)
 ```
 [user@sahara ~]$ pwd
 /home